hemamachireddy/Chatbot-Payment-System/README.md

 # Chatbot-Payment-System
-HOW TO RUN:
+How to run:

 FRONTEND EXECUTION:
-STEP 1: OPEN VISUAL STUDIO CODE AND OPEN FOLDER FRONTEND STEP 2: OPEN THE TERMINAL AND GIVE COMMAND AS "npm start"
+STEP 1: Open Vs code and open frontend folder
+STEP 2: Open the terminal in vs code and run the command as "npm start"

 ### `npm start`